ehForwarderBot/efb-telegram-master/README.md

 Profile picture will not be set if it's not available from the slave channel.

+### Telegram Channel support

+ETM supports linking remote chats to Telegram Channels with partial support.

+The bot can:

+* Link one or more remote chats to a Telegram Channel
+* Check and manage link status of the channel
+* Let the bot to update channel title and profile pictures accordingly

+It cannot:

+* Process messages sent by you or others to the channel
+* Accept commands in the channel

+Currently the following commands are supported in channels:

+* `/start` for manual chat linking
+* `/link` to manage groups linked to the channel
+* `/info` to show information of the channel
+* `/update_info` to update the channel title and picture

+How to use:

+1. Add the bot as an administrator of the channel
+2. Send commands to the channel
+3. Forward the command message to the bot privately

 ## Experimental flags
 The following flags are experimental features, may change, break, or disappear at any time.
 Use at your own risk.